batsonjay/uploadDistributor/docs/daemon-apis.md

 - Express is configured to bypass default body parsers for multipart data.
 - Files are stored in the `received-files` directory.
 - Each upload requires three files:
-  - `audio.mp3`: The audio file to be uploaded
+  - `audio`: The audio file to be uploaded (.mp3 or other audio formats)
-  - `songlist`: The tracklist information (supported formats: .txt, .rtf, .docx, .nml, .m3u8)
+  - `songlist`: The tracklist information (supported formats: .txt, .rtf, .docx, .nml, .m3u8, .json)
-  - `artwork.jpg/png`: Cover image for the broadcast
+  - `artwork`: Cover image for the broadcast (.jpg/.png)
 - Temporary files are cleaned up after processing.

-## Versioning

-- All endpoints are versioned under `/v1/`.
-- Future versions will maintain backward compatibility where possible.
+- Files are archived after successful processing.

 ## Security

-- All endpoints require HTTPS.
+- All endpoints require HTTPS in production.
 - Input validation and rate limiting are enforced.
-- Uploads are sandboxed in forked processes.
+- Uploads are sandboxed in worker processes.
+- Role-based access control for admin-only endpoints.